Malta Escarpment

-Undersea Canyons
+Undersea canyons

 The undersea cliff is incised by more than 500 canyons, while landslide occurrence has been inferred from sediment samples collected from the base of the escarpment.
 The 2012 research on the escarpment closest to Sicily identified 70 submarine landslides as well as black coral reefs, while a 2014 survey focused further south but still on the northern part of the escarpment, especially on the Cumecs Canyon.
 Rich biological communities may be found in the canyons, which also serve as channels for both nutrients and pollution due to underwater currents.
 Striped dolphins were observed near these canyons.

 The largest of the canyons are the Noto, Cumecs, and Heron Canyons.
-The Noto Canyon is 27 km long, 15 km wide and 1.5 km deep, while the Cumecs Canyon is 37 km long, 39 km wide and 3 km.
+The Noto Canyon is 27 km long, 15 km wide and 1.5 km deep, while the Cumecs Canyon is 37 km long, 39 km wide and 3 km deep.
 Both are within the northern part of the escarpment.
 The Heron Canyon is the largest canyon along the escarpment, being 100 km long and up to 10 km wide.
 Its depth ranges from 450 m at the head to 4 km at the mouth and may be found towards the south end of the escarpment.
 This southern area of the escarpment has been observed to be close to a wrench zone.

 The particularity of these deep underwater valleys is that they are not associated with any existing rivers.
 Six million years ago, following the closure of the Straits of Gibraltar, the Mediterranean Sea was transformed into a giant saline lake that partially dried up as a result of the dry climate of the region.
 More than one million cubic kilometres of salt were deposited on the Mediterranean seabed, with salt deposits in some locations exceeding 3 km in thickness.
-This period, known as the Messinian Salinity Crisis (MSC), lasted around 640,000 years until a catastrophic flood through the Strait of Gibraltar. known as the Zanclean flood.
+This period, known as the Messinian Salinity Crisis (MSC), lasted around 640,000 years until a catastrophic flood through the Strait of Gibraltar.
+Known as the Zanclean flood.
 After refilling of the western Mediterranean Sea basin, seawater overflowed over the escarpment into the Ionian basin.
 The flood resulted in a 1.5 km high waterfall eroding significantly the Noto Canyon, leaving extensive sediments over a large area and up to 900 m deep.
 Researchers used these geological features and salt deposits, to demonstrate that: